 F.2.1 Centralized CHF deployment

 The architecture options depicted in Figure F.2.1-1 provides an overview of the deployment architecture where all CCS components are available in the same physical location, i.e. the CHF is located at the central location.
-On this case, the NF consumer (e.g. SMF) generates the charging events through CTF towards the CHF either for a converged or offline charging scenario.
+On this case, the NF (CTF) generates the charging events towards the CHF either for a converged or offline charging scenario.
 The message flow and CHF selection method are detailed in the respective middle tier specifications, e.g. in TS 32.255 [15].

 Figure F.2.1-1: Converged charging architecture --- central deployment